Squamous cell carcinoma of the larynx

 This image shows a typical squamous cell carcinoma of the larynx viewed under the microscope.

-1. Well differentiated squamous cell carcinoma of the larynx – A well differentiated tumour (also known as grade 1) is made up of tumour cells that look almost the same as normal squamous cells.
+1. Well differentiated – Well differentiated squamous cell carcinoma is made up of tumour cells that look almost the same as normal squamous cells.

-2. Moderately differentiated squamous cell carcinoma of the larynx – A moderately differentiated tumour (also known as grade 2) is made up of tumour cells that clearly look different from normal squamous cells, however, they can still be recognized as squamous cells.
+2. Moderately differentiated – Moderately differentiated squamous cell carcinoma is made up of tumour cells that look different from normal squamous cells, however, they can still be recognized as squamous cells.

-3. Poorly differentiated squamous cell carcinoma of the larynx – A poorly differentiated tumour (also known as grade 3) is made up of tumour cells that look very little like normal squamous cells.
+3. Poorly differentiated – Poorly differentiated squamous cell carcinoma is made up of tumour cells that look very little like normal squamous cells.
 These cells can look so abnormal that your pathologist may need to order an additional test such as immunohistochemistry to confirm the diagnosis.

 Perineural invasion